 Before purchasing any hens or bantams, residents of Nebraska City must obtain a license from the city.
 Annual renewal of licenses is required because they are only good for one calendar year.
-Only four hens or hen bantams may be kept in one household.
+Each household is limited to keeping only four hens or hen bantams.
 There must be a covered fenced enclosure for the chickens, and they must be kept in the coop at all times.

 Omaha allowed poultry farming, but it is necessary to obtain a permit and declare the number of chickens raised.
 Chickens should be placed in an enclosed area.
 It is strictly prohibited to have poultry, chickens, hens, turkeys, ducks, geese, or other similar fowl roaming freely throughout the city limits.
 Roosters are not permitted on the premises.